owbut/owbux/INSTALL.md

 ### Change the password and add a user
 To change the root password run `passwd`.

-To add a user run `useradd` with the flags you want to put aka wheel etc.
+To add a user run `adduser` with the flags you want to put aka wheel etc.

 To change the password for the new user run `passwd $username`